AhmadHasan0710/Self-Hosted-Infrastructure/documentation/03-service-deployment.md

   - Only specific file types are allowed through so bandwidth isn't wasted on unwanted files

-  qBittorrent is also, deliberately, **not** routed through the Cloudflare Tunnel at all:
+  qBittorrent, alongside all other services maintained on the worker server, are deliberately, **not** routed through the Cloudflare
+  Tunnel at all:
   - No public hostname and no Access policy
   - Reachable only over Tailscale or from localhost on the worker machine